csev/sakai-scripts/ORACLE.md

 Resetting the Oracle Tables and Sequences
 -----------------------------------------

+The simple way is to just blast your virtual box and reinstall from the OVA.
-Sometimes you want to drop all the tables in your Oracle instance.
-Don't try todrop the `orcl` database (a.k.a.
+But sometimes you want to drop all the tables in your Oracle instance.
+Don't try to drop the `cdb1` database (a.k.a.
 SID) or you will end up starting from scratch unless you are an Oracle whiz.
 So do this:

     cd oracle
     ./henplus-0.9.7/bin/henplus
-    Hen*Plus> connect jdbc:oracle:thin:@localhost:1521:orcl
+    Hen*Plus> connect jdbc:oracle:thin:@localhost:1521:cdb1
     Username: SYSTEM
     Password: oracle
     SYSTEM@oracle:localhost> load DROP_TABLES.sql
+    SYSTEM@oracle:localhost> load DROP_INDEXES.sql
     SYSTEM@oracle:localhost> load DROP_SEQUENCES.sql

 Now you might not get them all if new tables were created since those